Wi-FiTestSuite/Wi-FiTestSuite-Linux-DUT/README.txt

 #  WFA Test Engine Source Code (DUT and Control PC) Revision 2.41 (April 4, 08)

 # Release History:
-# Initial Release: Version 01.00, July 10 2006, Qiumin Hu, Wi-Fi Alliance
+# Base Release: Version 3.3.10 Qiumin Hu, Wi-Fi Alliance
 #
-# Revision: 01.05, September 28 2006   bug fixes, maintenance release
-# Revision: 01.06, October 26 2006     bug fixes (environment variables), maintenance release
-# Revision: 01.10, January 11 2007     bug fixes, maintenance release
-# Revision: 01.40, March 30 2007       bug fixed, enhancement and official WMM Beta
-# Revision: 02.00, April 20 2007       WPA2 maintenance and official WMM
-# Revision: 02.10, August 17, 2007     WMM Power Save and IBSS support
-# Revision: 02.30, November 7, 2007    Voice - Personal support
-#
-# REFER TO THE ReleaseNote-230.txt FOR THE SET OF UPDATES THAT
-# DOCUMENT THE SPECIFIC CHANGES BETWEEN THIS VERSION AND
-# THE PREVIOUS Released VERSION
-#
-# The revisions are done in the following files:
-#     wfa_dut.c     -- Voice - Personal
-#     wfa_cmdproc.c -- Voice - Personal
-#     wfa_tg.c      -- Voice - Personal
-#     wfa_tg.h      -- Voice - Personal
-#     wfa_cs.c      -- Voice - Personal
-#     wfa_misc.c    -- Voice - Personal
-#     wfa_dut_init.c -- newly added support.
-#
-# Revision: 02.32, Dec 11, 2007        UCC script and commands, initial release
-      This README file is updated.
-The section 3.5 and 3.6 are removed and UCC is only better way to go.

-# Revision: 02.40, Feb.
-15, 2008       New WMM-Power Save
-#           Add the section 3.8 for WMM-Power Save
-#
-# Revision: 02.41, Apr.
-4, 2008        Bug fixes for Voice-Personal Release.

-0. Introduction
+# Revision: Version 4.0.0  Chandra Duba, Wi-Fi Alliance
+#		- Added feature "CLI handling using shell scirpts"

 This source code package contains a sample Linux implementation of the DUT code for the Wi-Fi Test Engine.
 This DUT code includes the Wi-Fi Traffic Generator.
 The DUT code is written to be portable to other platforms.

 Also included here is Linux source code for the Control PC component of the Wi-Fi Test Engine.
 The sample code uses TCP over USB to provide connectivity between the DUT and the Control PC.
 This code will need to be modified to support alternate connectivity methods.

 The third component included is called the Test Console.
 This component is a peer traffic Generator to the DUT's traffic generator that can run on the Control PC

 Please refer to the WFA Porting Guidelines document for detailed instructions on the porting process.